This Year’s Line-Up

 Simply one of the premier performers in the blues today, “You’ll be kicking yourself if you miss him this time”, says festival producer Hayden, “Victor is on his way, way up in the blues world, and we are lucky and thrilled to have him making his way to Edmonton once again this summer”!

-3 Generations of the Blues featuring Billy Boy Arnold, Henry Gray, Bob Corritore, Billy Flynn and Big Jon Atkinson
+3 Generations of the Blues featuring Billy Boy Arnold; Bob Corritore, Oscar Wilson and Billy Flynn; Big Jon Atkinson

 This blues supergroup came about after a series of conversations between Bob Corritore and festival producer Cam Hayden.
 Bob is a serious blues dude… harp maestro, broadcaster, record producer, club owner and above all a huge fan of the music.
 He contacted Cam to ask him to write a letter of support to have Henry Gray honoured with a Keeping the Blues Alive Award.
 Cam was more than happy to accommodate, and the letter included the line “It’s so important that we honour these great musicians while they are still with us.”

-“That got both Bob and myself thinking”, says Cam, “You can’t talk the talk without walking the walk, and over the course of numerous phone calls Bob and I decided that we should put together a band that showcased 3 generations of the blues…with Henry Gray as the focal point.”
+“That got both Bob and myself thinking”, says Cam, “You can’t talk the talk without walking the walk, and over the course of numerous phone calls Bob and I decided that we should put together a band that showcased 3 generations of the blues”.
 Legendary harmonica player Billy Boy Arnold was brought on board; he and Henry worked together in Chicago during the 1950’s; Bob spoke with Chicago based guitarist Billy Flynn and up and comer Big Jon Atkinson, in his late 20’s, was recruited…Add to that a killer rhythm section and you have an incredible survey of the blues from the 1940’s to the present day.

 Bob Corritore is considered among the top traditional blues harmonica players on the scene today.
 Additionally he is the owner of the Rhythm Room in Phoenix, the host of “Those Lowdown Blues” on KJZZ, the founder of Southwest Musical Arts Foundation, an official endorser of Hohner harmonicas, a Keeping The Blues Alive award recipient, a Grammy nominated harmonica player and producer, an honorary member of Collectif Des Radios Blues, and a great fan of, and active participant in blues music in general.
 His album “Bob Corritore & Friends / Harmonica Blues” won a 2011 Blues Music Award and in 2012 Bob received a Living Blues Award in their Harmonica category.